mbbischoff/website/under-construction.markdown

 ## Process

 1. Start with the minimal markup and styles needed.
-2. Make *one* small change to the styles every day.
+2. Make _at least_ one small change every day.
-3. Change markup, structure, and rules whenever.
+3. Change the rules whenever.

 ## Progress